schneems/rust_macro_tutorial/docs/080_add_container_attributes.md

 :::-> $ grep -A1000 'if fields.iter().any(|f| f.ignore.is_none())' cache_diff_derive/src/shared.rs | awk '/        }/ {print; exit} {print}'
 ```

-If someone tries to use the macro on an empty struct or accidentally ignores all the fields, then I don't want the derive code to compile.
-If someone has a legitimate use for a type that is `impl CacheDiff` but always returns an empty difference set, that's fine...but I won't help them construct such an abomination (i.e. I'm not blocking them from implementing it manually, only blocking it via a derive macro).
+I don't want the derived code to compile if someone tries to use the macro on an empty struct or accidentally ignores all the fields.
+If someone has a legitimate use for a type that is `impl CacheDiff` but always returns an empty difference set, that's fine...but I won't help them construct such an abomination.
+I'm not blocking them from implementing it manually; I'm only blocking it via a derive macro.
 Whenever I write reflection code, I like to have a strong sense of what code paths should be encouraged, which should be allowable but discouraged, and which should be impossible.
-I also believe that many programmers have more smarts than empathy and thanks to Turing completeness, that means statements like "I cannot imagine a reason why anyone would want to X," may be due to lack of imagination, rather than a lack of a good reason for doing that thing.
+I also believe that many programmers have more smarts than empathy, and thanks to Turing completeness, that means statements like "I cannot imagine a reason why anyone would want to X" may be due to a lack of imagination rather than a lack of a good reason for doing that thing.

 I consider the error experience, how our interfaces behave in failure scenarios, to be a true test of quality software design.
 Even better design, allows us to assert those failure scenarios via tests.
 Add the testing code now: